 Financial Protection

 A prenup protects individual assets, shielding them from division in case of divorce.
 Personal property, business assets, and pre-marriage investments remain separate.
-For example, if one partner owns a business before marriage, a prenup ensures that business stays under their control.
+For example, if one partner owns a business before marriage, a prenup ensures that the business stays under their control.

 Prenups also safeguard inheritances and family wealth.
 If one partner expects to inherit substantial assets, a prenup can ensure those assets remain within their family in the event of divorce.